Here's everything you'll want for your home from Wayfair's Labor Day Sale | CNN Underscored

 Sol 72 Outdoor Falmouth Seating Group With Cushions ($1,899.99, originally $3,308; wayfair.com)

-This pretty outdoor seating set-up offers 16 color options for cushions (from neutral wheat to bright tangerine), sure to work with any decor and the nearly five-star set is over 40% off.
-Relax on your patio or all-season sunroom that includes a coffee table with secret storage – who doesn’t love that?
+This pretty outdoor seating setup offers 16 color options for cushions (from neutral wheat to bright tangerine), sure to work with any decor, and the nearly 5-star set is over 40% off.
+Relax on your patio or all-season sunroom that includes a coffee table with secret storage — who doesn’t love that?

-Lounge in style in this nearly five-star rated set of comfy and classic Adirondacks, sure to make any patio or garden a place for relaxation.
-The weather resistant resin will last a lifetime, and reviewers say they’re “easy to put together.”
+Lounge in style in this nearly 5-star-rated set of comfy and classic Adirondacks, sure to make any patio or garden a place for relaxation.
+The weather-resistant resin will last a lifetime, and reviewers say they’re “easy to put together.”

 For more great Wayfair deals, check out CNN Coupons.